Taste the Rainbow: 25 Food and Beverage Brands Supporting Pride

 For the month of June, Future Gin will donate 10% of all net proceeds to GLSEN, which ensures safe and supportive environments for LGBTQ students.

-With hints of fresh berries and citrus, House Wines' limited edition Rainbow Rosé Bubbles is available in 12oz six-packs or 12-packs of 6oz mini-cans.
+With hints of fresh berries and citrus, House Wines' limited edition Rainbow Rosé Bubbles is available in 12-ounce six-packs or 12-packs of 6-ounce mini cans.

 For every case sold, House Wines will donate $2 to the Human Rights Campaign, the leading LGBTQ advocacy group in the US.